Statuses in Latin with translation. Quotes in Latin with translation

 Argumentum ad absurdum.

-"Proof of absurdity."
+"Proof by absurdity."

 Contumeliam nec ingenuus fert, nec fortis facit.